Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Approximate Bayesian inference for probit models

-\begin{assumption} Assume that the predictors $x_{ij}$, $i=1, \ldots, n$, $j=1, \ldots, p$, are independent random variables with $E(x_{ij})=0$, $E(x_{ij}^2)=\sigma_x^2$ and $E(x_{ij}^4)\leq c_x$ for some $c_x<\infty$. \end{assumption} The above random design assumption is common to asymptotic studies of regression models \citep[e.g.,][]{reiss_2008, qin_2019}.
-Moreover, the zero mean and constant variance assumption is a natural requirement in binary regression, where the predictors are typically standardized following the recommended practice \citep{gelman_2008,chopin_2017}.
-In Section \ref{sec_2.2}, we will relax Assumption~\ref{ass_1} to prove that the proposed partially-factorized solution has desirable asymptotic properties even in more general settings including some dependence in the rows and columns of $\bX$.
+The above random design assumption is common to asymptotic studies of regression models \citep[e.g.,][]{reiss_2008, qin_2019}.
+Moreover, the zero mean and constant variance assumption is a natural requirement in binary regression, where the predictors are typically standardized \citep{gelman_2008,chopin_2017}.
+In Section \ref{sec_2.2}, we will relax Assumption~\ref{ass_1} to prove that the proposed partially-factorized solution has desirable asymptotic properties also in settings including dependence among predictors.
 Since the mean-field approximation has pathological asymptotic behaviors even under complete independence assumptions, we avoid such a relaxation in Theorem~\ref{teo_1} to simplify presentation.
-We shall also emphasize that, as illustrated in Sections \ref{sec_simu}--\ref{sec_3} and in the Supplementary Materials, the empirical evidence on simulated and real data, where our assumptions might not hold, is coherent with the theory results stated in the article.
+As illustrated in Sections \ref{sec_simu}--\ref{sec_3} and in the Supplementary Material, the empirical evidence on simulated and real data, where our assumptions might not hold, is coherent with the theory results stated in the article.
 To rule out pathological cases, we also require the following mild technical assumption on the behavior of $\nu_p^2$ as $p\to\infty$.